 In some states, comparing the cost of gas to electricity makes the savings even better.
 In California, the cost of gasoline is $3.56 per gallon.
 The electricity cost equivalent? $1.63.
 In my hometown, the cost of gas is $3.15 per gallon.
 The equivalent electricity cost is $1.24.
 That is a huge energy cost savings!

-Want to see the gas cost compared to the electricity cost for your state?
+Want to see the gas costs compared to electricity costs for your state?
 Check out the government’s eGallon calculator.

 The proof is in the numbers.
-Over five years, a hybrid car or an electric car can save you a lot of money compared to a traditional gas car.
-Depending on how much you drive and where you live, those savings can be huge!
+Over five years, a hybrid or electric car can save you a lot of money compared to traditional gas cars, but do your own research on the specific car.
+Depending on the car, how much you drive, and where you live, your savings could be huge!